ietf-wg-asdf/SDF/sdf.md

 # Acknowledgements
 {: numbered="no"}

-This draft is based on `sdf.md` and `sdf-schema.json` in the one-data-model `language` repository, as well as Ari Keranen's "alt-schema" from the Ericsson Research `ipso-odm` repository.
+This draft is based on `sdf.md` and `sdf-schema.json` in the old one-data-model `language` repository, as well as Ari Keranen's "alt-schema" from the Ericsson Research `ipso-odm` repository (which is now under subdirectory `sdflint` in the one-data model `tools` repository).

 <!--  LocalWords:  SDF namespace defaultNamespace instantiation OMA
  -->